shinflik/shinflik/README.md

 # Coming Soon ...
-# Shinfik, a streaming platform for independent films
+# Shinflik, a streaming platform for independent films